Mullion Cove: Lifeboat station

-On 19 April 1872 tragedy struck Mullion when the First Coxswain of the Mullion lifeboat, William Mundy, was drowned in an unexplained incident off Porthleven when his 18-foot sailing boat sank.
+On 19 April 1872 tragedy struck Mullion when the coxswain of the Mullion lifeboat, William Mundy, was drowned in an unexplained incident off Porthleven when his 18-foot sailing boat sank.
 He was a very experienced sailor and fisherman and was in the process of collecting some new nets from Porthleven.
 With him at the time were two of his sons, Joel (25) and Henry(13) and a carpenter, Henry John Williams (20), son of Peter Williams, former landlord of the Kings Arms at Mullion.
 The weather was squally, the wind was strong and at the time of the incident there were already 100 or so steamers and sailing ships sheltering off Penzance and in the Mounts Bay Roads.
-There is still a memorial cross dedicated to Henry Mundy in Mullion parish church.
+There is a memorial cross dedicated to Henry Mundy in Mullion parish church.

 Between 1867 and 1887 the Daniel J Draper responded to 14 calls.
 It was replaced in 1889 by the Edith which responded to 2 calls, and in 1897 by the Nancy Newbon which responded to a further 7 calls.
-There were many occasions when the storms were too strong for even the Lifeboat to be put to sea.
-In 1908 the crew and villagers were informed that the Lifeboat was to be removed from Mullion and the last time the Nancy Newbon put to sea was a practice session on 18 June in fine weather and on a smooth sea, led by the coxswain Joseph Gilbert.
+There were many occasions when the storms were too strong for even the lifeboat to be put to sea.
+In 1908 the crew and villagers were informed that the lifeboat was to be removed from Mullion and the last time the Nancy Newbon put to sea was a practice session on 18 June in fine weather and on a smooth sea, led by the coxswain Joseph Gilbert.
 Mr Franklin Mundy went through signalling procedures and the last session was watched by a large contingent of parishioners, some of whom took a trip in the boat.
-The Lifeboat Station was formally closed on 3 July 1908.
-During its lifetime there were a total of 4 Coxswains 1.
-William Mundy 1867–1872, 2.
-Samuel Mundy 1876–1906, 3.
-William George Jan 1906 – July 1907, and 4.
-Joseph Gilbert July 1907 – July 1908.
-There were in total three Hon.
-Secretaries during the same period 1.
-Rev. E. G. Harvey 1867–1884, 2.
-John H. Shepherd 1884–1890 and 3.
-Rev. J. H. Scholefield 1890–1908.
+The lifeboat station was formally closed on 3 July 1908.
+During its time there were 4 coxswains: William Mundy (1867–1872), Samuel Mundy (1876–1906), William George (1906–1907), and Joseph Gilbert (1907–1908).
+There were three Honorary Secretaries during the same period: Rev. E. G. Harvey (1867–1884), John H. Shepherd (1884–1890), and Rev. J. H. Scholefield (1890–1908).

-The significance of the rocket apparatus along the west Lizard Coast has sometimes been understated, but although more lives were saved by this means than by the Lifeboat, the Coastguard and local men always attended when summoned, a fine example of bravery and teamwork.
-One only has to experience a violent storm here to see at first hand the conditions they dealt with.
-The sailing ships, unsailable, their gear, masts and sails often already damaged or lost overboard, and the crew exhausted through hours of attempting to tack away from the cliffs, became embayed and powerless to escape the clutches of the rocks.